-- (A) Comprehensive Major Medical.
-The City shall maintain preferred provider organization(s) (PPO) for both medical and prescription drug services. - (1) A two hundred dollar (\$200.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next fifteen hundred dollars (\$1,500.00) in reasonable charges or three hundred dollars (\$300.00), for a total out-of-pocket maximum of five hundred dollars (\$500.00) per single contract per year.
+(A) Comprehensive Major Medical.
+The City shall maintain preferred provider organization(s) (PPO) for both medical and prescription drug services.

+(1) A two hundred dollar (\$200.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next fifteen hundred dollars (\$1,500.00) in reasonable charges or three hundred dollars (\$300.00), for a total out-of-pocket maximum of five hundred dollars (\$500.00) per single contract per year.

+Effective January 1, 2018, a three hundred dollar (\$300.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next two thousand dollars (\$2,000.00) in reasonable charges or four hundred dollars (\$400.00), for a total out-of-pocket maximum of seven hundred dollars (\$700.00) per single contract per year.

+(2) A four hundred dollars (\$400.00) annual family deductible with an eighty/twenty percent (80/20%) coinsurance of the next two thousand dollars (\$2,000.00) of reasonable charges or four hundred dollars (\$400.00), for a total out-of-pocket maximum of eight hundred dollars (\$800.00) per family contract per year.

-- (2) A four hundred dollars (\$400.00) annual family deductible with an eighty/twenty percent (80/20%) coinsurance of the next two thousand dollars (\$2,000.00) of reasonable charges or four hundred dollars (\$400.00), for a total out-of-pocket maximum of eight hundred dollars (\$800.00) per family contract per year. - (3) If an employee and/or an eligible dependent receive services from a preferred provider (PPO), reimbursements will be paid at the current coinsurance rate of 80/20 percent of reasonable charges.
-If the participating providers are not used, coinsurance will reduce to 60/40 percent of reasonable charges.
-The additional twenty-percent (20%) coinsurance will be the employee's responsibility and is not counted toward the deductible or out-of-pocket maximum. - (4) The employee's annual out-of-pocket maximum for individual coverage shall be five hundred dollars (\$500), and the employee's annual out-of-pocket maximum for family coverage shall be eight hundred dollars (\$800). - (5) Physical therapy, occupational therapy and/or chiropractic visits will be covered up to a combined annual maximum of thirty (30) visits per person, based upon medical necessity. - (6) Physician office visits will be subject to a fifteen dollar (\$15.00) co-payment per in-network primary care physician visit (includes Family, General, Internal, Pediatrician, mental health and OB/GYN physicians).
+Effective January 1, 2018, a six hundred dollar (\$600.00) annual family deductible with an eighty/twenty percent (80/20%) coinsurance of the next three thousand dollars (\$3,000.00) of reasonable charges or six hundred dollars (\$600.00), for a total out-of-pocket maximum of one thousand two hundred dollars (\$1,200.00) per family contract per year.

+(3) If an employee and/or an eligible dependent receive services from a preferred provider (PPO), reimbursements will be paid at the current coinsurance rate of eighty/twenty percent (80/20%) of reasonable charges.
+If the participating providers are not used, coinsurance will reduce to sixty/forty percent (60/40%) of reasonable charges.
+The additional twenty-percent (20%) coinsurance will be the employee's responsibility and is not counted toward the deductible or out-of-pocket maximum.

+Effective January 1, 2018, if an in-network provider is not used, coinsurance will reduce to sixty/forty percent (60/40%) of one hundred forty percent (140%) of the published reimbursement rates allowed by Medicare; the annual deductible will be increased to eight hundred dollars (\$800.00) per single contract per year and one thousand six hundred dollars (\$1,600.00) per family contract per year; and the out of pocket maximum will be increased to one thousand six hundred dollars (\$1,600.00) per single contract per year and three thousand two hundred dollars (\$3,200.00) per family contract per year.
+Any network modifications made by the plan administrator will apply.

+(4) Physical therapy, occupational therapy and/or chiropractic visits will be covered up to a combined annual maximum of thirty (30) visits per person, based upon medical necessity.

+(5) Physician office visits will be subject to a fifteen dollar (\$15.00) copayment per in-network primary care physician visit (includes Family, General, Internal, Pediatrician, mental health and OB/GYN physicians).
 Eligible services, which shall include diagnostic, surgical and/or specialty services, routine prostate/colon rectal cancer tests subject to the limits provided in the network physician's office and billed by that office shall be covered at one hundred percent (100%) after office visit co-payment.
+Effective January 1, 2018, the co-pay for in-network primary care physician office visits will be twenty dollars (\$20.00) per visit.